ashleyxnicolej/employee-tracker/README.md

 - Delete a department

-- delete a role
+- Delete a role

 - View employees by manager

-- view employees by department
+- View employees by department

-- view a department budget
+- View a department budget

 ## Features
-View all departments, roles, and employees
+- View all departments, roles, and employees

-Add departments, roles, and employees
+- Add departments, roles, and employees

-Update employee roles
+- Update employee roles

-User-friendly interface with easy-to-follow prompts
+- User-friendly interface with easy-to-follow prompts

-Clean and organized data presentation in tables
+- Clean and organized data presentation in tables

 ## Demo